HanSchne/Explainability-and-AI-DHDL/README.md

-# Digital Humanities and Deep Learning
+# Digital Humanities and Deep Learning - Explainability and AI